Have you seen the ad for Crowd1 and you’re wondering what is this company all about?

 Do you really want to make a consistent income online?

-First of all please realize that there is not a system that generates revenue on autopilot.
+First of all please realize that there is no system that generates revenue on autopilot.

 And all these MLM schemes claiming to double or triple your money – this is all Nonsense.